codahale/veil/docs/design.md

 > plan for migrating our current, classical cryptographic algorithms to PQC.
 >
 > – [Google's Threat model for Post-Quantum Cryptography](https://bughunters.google.com/blog/5108747984306176/google-s-threat-model-for-post-quantum-cryptography)

-While groups such as the NSA recommend wholesale migration to post-quantum algorithms like ML-KEM and ML-DSA, the relative newness of those algorithms and the number of entirely broken proposed post-quantum algorithms lend weight to the more conservative approach of _hybrid post-quantum_ constructions.
-These combine classical algorithms and post-quantum algorithms such that a loss of security of one (i.e. due to either the development of a cryptographically-relevant quantum computer or novel cryptanalysis of a post-quantum algorithm) does not reduce the overall security of the system.

 A modern system would defend against both classical and quantum adversaries.